dsaidgovsg/terraform-modules/modules/nomad-tls/README.md

 You will need to perform several steps to bootstrap and configure this endpoint.

+### Bootstrapping an existing cluster with downtime

+This method is easier and *will* result in jobs being down momentarily.
+Before the initial application of this module, you **must** set the required variable `bootstrap` to `no`.

+You can now proceed to `terraform apply`.

+#### Nomad Servers

+After applying, you should replace your Nomad servers one by one.
+You can do this by terminating the Nomad servers one by one as described in the Core module's instructions.

+Once a quorum of Nomad servers are TLS enabled, TLS will be enabled on the entire cluster:

+- The ELB provisioned by the Core module will stop to work (as will the endpoint you have configured) and we will have to update the `nomad_server_protocol` variable in the Core module and applying the changes to the ELB.
+- Your clients will now be unable to heartbeat and your jobs will be "lost".

+#### Nomad Clients

+You can now replace your Nomad clients all at once by terminating all of them for ASG to replace.
+Nomad server should then reschedule the jobs on the new nodes coming online.

-### Bootstrapping an existing cluster
+### Bootstrapping an existing cluster without downtime

 Nomad documentation
 [suggests](https://www.nomadproject.io/guides/securing-nomad.html#switching-an-existing-cluster-to-tls)
 some steps to turn on TLS for an existing cluster.
 This module will help facilitate this process.

-We will be taking the unusual step of updating the Nomad servers and clients in place in order to reduce downtime.
+We will be taking the unusual step of updating the Nomad clients in place in order to reduce downtime.
 You might want to review all the steps in this section first before proceeding.

 Before the initial application of this module, you **must** set the required variable `bootstrap`